sharan0276/CourseLens/README.md

 ---

 *Developed by [Sharan Giri](https://www.linkedin.com/in/sharan-giri/) & [Jyothssena Gomatum Sreenivaasan](https://www.linkedin.com/in/gsjyothssena/).
-We’re both interested in building goal-oriented AI systems—feel free to reach out!*
+We focus on building goal-oriented AI systems that do more than just process text.*

 ---
 *Developed for DS5500: Special Topics in Data Science.*